Kidepo National Park | Uganda Wilderness & Cultures Safaris

 A one-of-a-kind national park, Kidepo Valley is one of the most inaccessible safari locations in all of Uganda.
-In spite of its isolation, Kidepo Valley National Park in Uganda has preserved a level of natural authenticity that would captivate any safari traveler.
+In spite of its isolation, Kidepo National Park in Uganda has preserved a level of natural authenticity that would captivate any safari traveler.
 Located in the districts of Kaabong and Karenga in far northeastern Uganda, the park is a true wilderness experience.
-Kidepo Valley National Park is a real African wilderness, with the Morungole Mountains dominating the landscape and featuring rough semi-arid grassland and two seasonal rivers, Narus and Kidepo.
+Kidepo National Park is a real African wilderness, with the Morungole Mountains dominating the landscape and featuring rough semi-arid grassland and two seasonal rivers, Narus and Kidepo.
 At an elevation of 914–2,750 meters above sea level, the Park’s terrain extends over 1,442 square kilometers (557 square miles).
 However, the towering Morungole mountain dominates its stunning horizon.

-Kidepo Valley National Park is famous not just for its breathtaking scenery, but also for the unusual bird and large animal encounters that visitors often experience.
+Kidepo National Park is famous not just for its breathtaking scenery, but also for the unusual bird and large animal encounters that visitors often experience.
 The Park is now home to more than 470 bird species, including raptors and apes from Africa, and 80 species of mammals, according to its gazette.
 Visitors on safari game drives in the park can expect to see cheetahs, elands, lesser kudu, and other unique animals that aren’t seen anywhere else in Uganda.

-In addition to thrilling safaris where you may see wildlife up close, visitors to Kidepo Valley National Park can also immerse themselves in the local cultures of the Karamojong, Ik, and Acholi.
+In addition to thrilling safaris where you may see wildlife up close, visitors to Kidepo National Park can also immerse themselves in the local cultures of the Karamojong, Ik, and Acholi.
 Kidepo also offers intriguing tourist activities including birdwatching, nature hikes, and trekking.

-Kidepo Valley National Park Safaris
+Kidepo National Park Safaris

-Kidepo Valley, one of the top safari areas in Uganda, is a great place to stay when you really need to get away from it all.
+Kidepo National Park, one of the top safari areas in Uganda, is a great place to stay when you really need to get away from it all.
 This remote national park protects two valleys, and each of them experiences incredible mood swings.
 The availability of rainwater drives these dramatic changes several times a year.

 The idly curious stay away from the Kidepo and its sister valley, the Narus, because of the perception that they are hard to reach.
 This wilderness region is therefore inhabited by dedicated safari-goers and, of course, the Karamojong people, who herd their hardy cattle here (and whose potential spouses have to wrestle to be married!).